-You can read the first two chapters of my hilarious romantic comedy Poggibonsi, An Italian Misadventure by clicking HERE, and then two more chapters on this page, for a total FOUR chapters BEFORE the book even comes out.
+You can read the first two chapters of my hilarious romantic comedy Poggibonsi, An Italian Misadventure by clicking HERE, and then two more chapters on this page, for a total FOUR chapters.

-And you can pre-order Poggibonsi NOW for just 99 CENTS by clicking HERE.
-LIMITED TIME!
+And you can get your copy of Poggibonsi NOW by clicking HERE.

 “Humorous, often laugh-out-loud funny.”

 Through pace and humour this story drew me in to find characters I could believe in . . . all characters memorable, even the fleeting ones.
 As for Sam, absolutely loved her, and Julietta, wow, a truly unforgettable character.

 – Eric, EDC Writing